aikikode/uspeak/README.rst

 - open websites
 - search google
-- control music and video playbak: pause, mute, etc.
+- control music and video playback: pause, mute, etc.
 - type text

 Requirements
 ------------
-Install the following packages if you want to have the corresonding functionality:
+Install the following packages if you want to have the corresponding functionality:

 - python3 *(must-have, usually already present)*
 - python3-pyaudio *(also must-have)*